“Do you think Cristiano is good? Wait to see Fábio Paim.”

-But there was little fanfare when Paim joined Chelsea five years later, and even less attention was paid when he departed Stamford Bridge having failed to make a single first-team appearance for the club.
+But there was little fanfare when Paim joined Chelsea, and even less attention was paid when he departed Stamford Bridge having failed to make a single first-team appearance for the club.

 Paim’s agent Jorge Mendes brokered the loan deal from Sporting Lisbon to Chelsea in August 2008, despite the attacking midfielder having spent the previous season on loan at Paços de Ferreira – who only avoided relegation from the Portuguese top flight thanks to Boavista’s involvement in a bribery scandal.

 Still only 20, the potential and promise which Paim had always teased remained evident as he featured for the Blues’ reserves under the tutelage of Brendan Rodgers, but the move proved to be the death-knell of his career.

 “It was there where I stopped training and doing my work,” he told Globoesporte in 2017.
 “I started drinking.
 I had money and I started doing a lot of things I didn’t do before.
 The doors were open for me to do what I felt like.”

 He also brought in Fabio Paim on loan, whom Cristiano Ronaldo once claimed was better than him.
 He's now playing for *checks Wikipedia* Leixoes SC's B team after spells in Angola, Lithuania and Luxembourg.